tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

 trainer.train()
 ```

-This covers a high level overview of the HuggingFace Transformers library.
+This covers a high level overview of the Hugging Face Transformers library.
 Next we will see how to use the library along with Sagemaker.

 # Using Hugging Face on Sagemaker
-Hugging Face in collaboration with AWS released Sagemaker HuggingFace Deep Learning Containers (DLCs) that makes it easy to train and deploy HuggingFace models using AWS platform.
+Hugging Face in collaboration with AWS released Sagemaker Hugging Face Deep Learning Containers (DLCs) that makes it easy to train and deploy Hugging Face models using AWS platform.

 ## Running a Training job